inkcodesign/inkstylelibrary01/_writing_guide/03-seo.md

 permalink: "/seo/"
 ---

-Follow these guidelines to optimize INK blogs for SEO.
+Follow these guidelines to optimize INK content for SEO.

 ---